-During these crazy times where many of us are choosing to stay home instead of venturing out for events, meetings, or get-togethers, digital community building is more important than ever.
-And for brands that are looking to stand out in a crowded marketplace and establish a built-in audience pre-launch or boost loyalty and engagement for VIP customers, building a digital community may be your best bet.
+During this era of virtual events, meetings, and get-togethers, building a digital community around your brand is more important than ever.
+And for beauty brands that are looking to stand out in a crowded marketplace and establish a built-in audience pre-launch or boost loyalty and engagement for VIP customers, creating a digital community may just be your best bet.

 Good news: it’s more possible than ever to be a successful beauty entrepreneur today compared to all the generations before us.
 With fewer starting costs and barriers, independent brands continue to thrive.

 But at the same time, there are a lot of beauty brands out there competing for consumers’ attention, meaning it takes more effort to stand apart, and a whole different strategy also.
 For a brand to be successful today it needs to feel real.
 Simply running ads isn’t enough nowadays.

 Instead of overproduced, photoshopped content (think airbrushed Maybelline ads on the back of a Cosmo mag), today’s consumers prefer interacting with brands that are raw, transparent, and start a conversation.
 I see digital community building as an opportunity for customers to connect with one another, share how they use a brand’s product, share insights, jokes, and inspirations.